gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 gl.bindAttribArray(vao);

-// Set all the uniforms and textures used. webglUtils.setUniforms(uniformSetters, uniforms);
+// Set all the uniforms and textures used. twgl.setUniforms(uniformSetters, uniforms);

 gl.drawArrays(...);
 ```

 That seems a heck of a lot smaller, easier, and less code to me.

-You can even use multiple JavaScript objects if it suits you.
+You can even use multiple JavaScript objects for the uniforms if it suits you.
 For example

 ```
 // At initialiation time
-var uniformSetters = webglUtils.createUniformSetters(gl, program);
+var uniformSetters = twgl.createUniformSetters(gl, program);
-var attribSetters  = webglUtils.createAttributeSetters(gl, program);
+var attribSetters  = twgl.createAttributeSetters(gl, program);

 // Setup all the buffers and attributes var attribs = {